 Version 1.0 — © 1996 Christian Cohnen

 This version adds a twist — literally: the entire star field rotates around the view axis using a sine/cosine rotation, so instead of just flying straight ahead you spiral through the stars.
 Four different star sprites (from large and bright to small and dim) are selected based on depth, giving a convincing sense of distance without any actual lighting calculation.
 The coordinate space wraps around using bitwise masking, so the field is effectively infinite — stars that fly past the camera reappear in front.
+The flight direction drifts automatically, slowly changing between forward, left, right and center, giving the effect a life of its own even without interaction.

 Keyboard controls let you steer in all directions and change the rotation speed, turning the starfield into a tiny interactive flight simulator.